Bennylavaa/pfQuest-epoch/README.md

 - Shagu: for making the base addon and creating pfQuest-turtle which this is based off of.
 - snifflewow: for the auto release workflow idea as well as the cleaned up readme documentation.
 - Exuria: for their countless hours spent contrubuting.
+- trav346: for the foundation of the overworld map markers.